janpetzold/az305-learning/README.md

 **Entra B2B**:

 - With Microsoft Entra B2B, the external partner uses their own identity management solution.
 Microsoft Entra ID isn't required.
-- No need to manage the *external* accounts or passwords.
+- No need to manage the external accounts or passwords.
 - No need to sync the external accounts or manage the account lifecycles.
 - External users use their identities to collaborate with our organization.
 The identities are managed by the partner themselves, or by another external identity provider on their behalf.
 - Guest users sign in to our apps and services with their own work, school, or social identities.

-Entra ID does LDAP, Kerberos, ...

-Azure AD rather does OAuth, OpenID, SAML, ...

 [Azure AD B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/overview "https://learn.microsoft.com/en-us/azure/active-directory-b2c/overview") is a type of Microsoft Entra tenant for managing customer identities and their access to your apps.
 The Microsoft Entra tenant represents your organization.
 The Azure AD B2C tenant represents the identities for your customer apps: